AI Content Policy

 Monitoring:

-• Human review of flagged recommendations (daily during beta)
+Human review of flagged recommendations on an ongoing basis

 User violations (attempting to misuse AI):